CodingPeaks/jasmin/README.md

 =======================

 Simple php script that allows you to monitor hosts and services of multiple nagios servers in real time in a simple web interface.

-Just install the dependencies, start application and it is ready to use!
+Just copy the content of the www folder to a webserver directory of your choice it is ready to use!

 Requirements
 ============
 * PHP >= 7.0
-* npm >= 4.0.0

 ## 📎 Menu
 - 🔨 [Installation](#installation)